 What problems have you and others in your industry faced and what is it that you and your business can offer to create the best solutions possible to these problems?
 In identifying what gives your business a competitive advantage, be sure to seek feedback from your regular customers and note any trends in their responses.
 Is there one particular aspect of your customer service or product offerings that leaves a good impression on most customers?
 Once you identify the products and services that consistently receive good feedback, be sure to build your value proposition into your marketing strategy to reach a wider audience.

-Consider asking yourself and your regular customers the following questions to further identify your company’s unique strengths:
+Consider asking yourself and your regular customers the following questions to further identify your company’s Statement of Value:

 - Why did you hire our company?